Prepare and release CAC Featured Content rewrite

 I've done all the Github updates described above.

 I'm going to write up the release announcement post and then I can release the plugin.
 Hopefully by the end of today! :-)

-#17 Updated by Dominic Giglio almost 7 years ago
+#17 Updated by Dominic Giglio about 7 years ago

 The release announcement is done:

 Please review and let me know if I need to update/change anything.
 If all looks good, I will

 git svn dcommit and tag the plugin for release today.